Who needs to be advised on how to brush their teeth? More of us than you might think. Seven suggestions on the right way to clean your teeth.

 Here are seven tips about toothbrushing that may help you to do a better job of keeping teeth clean.

 1. Brush longer than you think you need to.
+Studies have shown that most people claim they brush for two to three minutes when they've actually spent about half that time.
 A good, thorough brushing takes at least two minutes whether you are using a manual or powered toothbrush.

 2. Work systematically.
+People often spend more time on their front teeth, and there's some lore that right-handed people neglect the right side of their mouth and left-handers the left side.
 Some dentists recommend dividing the mouth into quadrants and moving methodically from the upper right to the upper left to the lower right and then to the lower left.
 The order doesn't matter so much as being thorough.

 3. Use a brush with soft bristles of varying height.
 Soft bristles are easier on the teeth and gums and may do a better job of cleaning between teeth.
+Most brushes are advertised as having soft bristles, but companies are free to define softness as they wish, so you may need to experiment a little.
 Toothbrushes used to be made so all bristles were the same height.
 Now many have bristles that vary in height.
 It's been shown that such a design may improve cleaning between teeth and of the sulci, the tiny pockets between the teeth and the gums.

 4. Change your brush at least every three months.
 When the bristles splay, they're less effective.
 And a worn-out toothbrush is more likely to harbor oral bacteria that will get reintroduced into your mouth every time your brush.
 You should replace your toothbrush every three months or so.

 5. Manual can be just as good as electric, but...
-Many studies have shown that manual brushing can be just as effective as using a powered toothbrush.
-But the powered brushes, including affordable battery-powered models, may be more efficient and possibly do a better job of cleaning between teeth.
+According to Dr. David Kim at the Harvard School of Dental Medicine, many studies have shown that manual brushing can be just as effective as using a powered toothbrush.
+But Dr. Kim, who has done some research for Philips, one of the powered toothbrush manufacturers, says the powered brushes may be more efficient and possibly do a better job of cleaning between teeth.
+Older people may want to switch to a powered brush if they've lost hand strength and dexterity because the handles are larger, and the brush does some of the work for you.

 6. If your technique is working, just stick with it.
 If you wander into the world of toothbrushing research, you find that there are many techniques, most named for their proponents.
 So there's the Bass method (bristles at a 45-degree angle, short vibrating motion), the modified Bass method, Fone's (circular motion), Charter's (bristles at a 90-degree angle and pushed in between teeth) and Leonard's (the simple up and down scrubbing that many of us grew up doing).
-But if you're getting good results, just stick with what you're doing.
+But toothbrushing is one endeavor where the end should justify the means.
+If you're getting good results, just stick with what you're doing.
 If you're not, perhaps your dentist or the hygienist will make some helpful suggestions.